 The following letter is written by Heather to her mother in celebration of Mother’s Day.

-Heather is a mother, daughter, granddaughter, sister and Televerde employee who is incarcerated at the Department of Corrections in Goodyear, Arizona during the writing of this post.
+Heather is a mother, daughter, granddaughter, sister and Televerde employee who was incarcerated at the Department of Corrections in Goodyear, Arizona during the writing of this post.
 She has since been released and still works for Televerde.

 Happy Mother’s Day!
 I can’t believe this is our 7th Mother’s Day apart.
 Only two more to go, which feels easy considering what we’ve already been through.
 I can’t wait to get back to our Mother’s Day lunches with grandma and start buying you both amazing gifts again!
 I get my flair for giving the most well planned out, creative gifts from you.
 Thank you.